liborty/TokenCrypt/README.md

 ### `dcrpt -[h][i][q][v] infile keyfile outdir`

 Decrypts, unpacks, and decompresses directories created by `ncrpt`, as well as older archive files created by older `expcrypt` (this needed `tar` to be installed).
 Both of its first two input arguments must be directories or both must be files.
 Its operations are carried out in exactly inverse order.
-It reads from indir (or from a tar archive file) the encrypted files.
+It reads from `indir` (or from a tar archive file) the encrypted files.
 It also reads their associated keys from `keydir` (or from keys archive file).
 Individual files in input directories are paired up by their names, so never rename an encrypted file, unless you rename its corresponding key file as well.
 The root filenames in both directories must match.
 This issue does not arise with flat archive files produced by `pack`.

 Following decryption, the relevant decompression method(s) are applied to each file, so that the original files are exactly reconstructed in `outdir`.
 Please note that any strange types of system files or symbolic links might not be saved.
 Only genuine files that respond `true` to `bash` `-f` test or genuine directories that respond `true` to `-d` test are saved.

-### `pack [options] indir indexfile keyfile outfile`
+### `pack [options] indir indexfile outfile keyfile`

 Pack creates a brand new archive.
-Therefore the updating and cleaning options are no longer available.
-All the other options remain the same as for `ncrpt`.
-The most important difference is that instead of creating two recognisable output directories, `pack` creates three flat output files.
+Therefore the updating and cleaning options `-uc` are no longer available.
+All the other options remain the same as per `ncrpt`.
+The most important difference is that instead of creating two output directories, `pack` creates three flat output files.
 The archived subdirectory and file names in `indexfile` are also compressed and encrypted.

 All the keys for the whole archive now form a single sequential `keyfile`.
 No filenames are being duplicated or extra file extensions appended.
 This is overall a cleaner solution.
 The individual compressed files are also spliced together into a single `outfile`.
 This results in an even better overall compression.

 The total of nine different combinations of compressions can be used, as with `ncrpt`, depending on the input file and its compressibility properties.

 There is a price to be paid in terms of the execution time.
-The entire input directory tree structure now has to be traversed sequentially to maintain order, thus reducing the opportunities for parallel execution (that are fully exploited by `ncrpt`).
+The entire input directory tree structure now has to be traversed sequentially to maintain the same order, thus reducing the opportunities for parallel execution (that are fully exploited by `ncrpt`).

 #### Simple Typical Usage

-* `pack -xb indir indexfile keyfile outfile`
+* `pack -xb indir indexfile outfile keyfile`
-* upload `indexfile`, `keyfile` and `outfile` to three different places on the internet
+* upload the output files to three different places on the internet
 * delete everything locally, intentionally or by accident:
-`rm -rf indir indexfile keyfile outfile`
+`rm -rf indir indexfile outfile keyfile`
-* at any time and place later, download back `indexfile`, `keyfile` and `outfile`, then
+* at any time (and place) later, download the files back and then:
 * `unpack indexfile outfile keyfile`

-This will result in recovered original state of `indir`, at the specified writeable path relative to the current directory.
+This will restore the original state of `indir`, at the specified writeable path relative to the current directory.

-### `unpack [options] indexfile keyfile outfile`
+### `unpack [options] indexfile outfile keyfile`

 Is the inverse of `pack`.
-It decrypts, selects the right decompression methods, decompresses all files, and  reconstructs the exact contents of the original directory, with the original names of subdirectories and files.
+It decrypts, selects the right decompression methods, decompresses all files, and reconstructs the exact contents of the original directory, with the same names of directories and files.

 ## Background Scripts and Programs (not needed by the user)

 `xorfork` (rust executable)
 The 'workhorse' of the encryption.
-Reads `stdin`, writes encrypted data to `outfile` and automatically generated random key data to `stdout`.
+Reads `stdin`, writes encrypted data to `outfile` and generated random key data to `stdout`.

 `symcrypt` (rust executable)
 The inverse of `xorfork`.
 Reads `stdin` and random `keyfile`, writes decrypted data to `stdout`.
 Applies fast symmetric XOR decryption (or encryption).
 The two inputs of the same lengths are `XOR`ed together.
-This is a symmetric operation, so the two input sources can be swapped without affecting the results.
+This is a symmetric operation, so the two input sources may be swapped without affecting the result.

 `hexcheck` (rust executable)
 is invoked by `pack -x`.
 It recognises hexadecimal (token) files and packs them to binary, which exactly halves them in size.
 Hexadecimal files should be an even number of bytes long and only contain (0-9,a-f) `ascii` characters.
 There are a few allowed  exceptions: upper case A-F are accepted but when converted back, they will always end up in lower case.
 Spaces and newlines just get deleted.
 This tolerant policy may result in some differences being reported between the original and the reconstructed files.
 Then it is best to replace the original file with its cleaned up, reconstructed version.